-In this article we cover the basics of FFF technology and which are the most important parameters when it comes to 3D printing.
+Discover in this article the basics of FFF technology, and find out which the most important parameters are when it comes to 3D printing.

 About Fused Filament Fabrication Technology (FFF)